It is a good idea to cross reference the alpine climbing list because ski touring blends the lines between mountaineering and skiing.

 For itineraries involving an overnight in the mountains.

-This type of skiing generally involves day trips, using ski lifts for uphill travel.
+This type of skiing generally involves day trips, using ski lifts (or a helicopter) for uphill travel.
 You need the following equipment:

 Modern ski touring boots are fantastic.
 They are far, far better for off-piste skiing than traditional ski boots.
 Once people have skied in them they rarely, if ever, ski in normal boots again.
 There are many good brands on the market and to a great extent it will depend on the shape of your foot.
 Scarpa, Scott, La Sportiva, and–if you want really light but stiff boots–Dynafit are all excellent.
 It is highly recommended that whatever boot you choose, it is Dynafit (tech) binding compatible.